J.P. Crawford Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.
+- The White Sox pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox's 4.57 team ERA ranks 23rd among all MLB pitching staffs.
+- The White Sox have the 23rd-ranked team ERA among all league pitching staffs (4.55).

-- The White Sox give up the second-most home runs in baseball (97 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (98 total, 1.4 per game).

-- The righty's last time out was on Saturday against the Miami Marlins, when he threw five scoreless innings while giving up five hits.
+- His most recent time out was on Sunday against the Miami Marlins, when the right-hander tossed seven innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.